berkerAa/PytorchTransferLearning/README.md

 ```
 unzip <FilePath> -d <DesiredOutputPath>
 ```
-if you dont have unzip installed in your system, it can be isntalled via:
+if you dont have unzip installed in your system, it can be installed via:
 ```
 sudo apt-get install unzip
 ```